Tom Bradshaw (footballer, born 1992): Barnsley

 After his transfer request was accepted by the Saddlers, Bradshaw joined newly promoted Championship club Barnsley for an undisclosed fee on 14 July.
 He scored his first goal for the Reds in a 4–0 win against Rotherham United on 27 August 2016.
 He scored eight times in his first season and in 2017–18 he was the club's top scorer with 12 goals, as they were relegated.
-On 7 April 2018, he scored a later winner in a 3–2 win over South Yorkshire rivals at Sheffield United at Oakwell; it was only his club's second win in 14 games.
+On 7 April 2018, he scored a later winner in a 3–2 win over South Yorkshire rivals Sheffield United at Oakwell; it was only his club's second win in 14 games.

 Millwall

 On 23 August 2018, Bradshaw joined Millwall initially on loan until January, when the deal became permanent.
 He signed a "long-term contract" of undisclosed length, and the fee broke Millwall's record of £800,000 paid for Paul Goddard in 1989.
 His season ended in November after ten goalless appearances, with a knee ligament injury against Brentford.

-Bradshaw scored his first goal for the Lions on 13 August 2019 in an EFL Cup first round game away to West Bromwich Albion, equalising in a 2–1 win.
+Bradshaw scored his first goal for the Lions on 13 August 2019 in an EFL Cup first-round game away to West Bromwich Albion, equalising in a 2–1 win.
 Eleven days later he recorded a first league goal with his first touch after coming on, to earn a 1–1 draw at Middlesbrough.
 In October, he scored five goals across four consecutive games, ending with both of a draw with Cardiff City at The New Den.
 He won the Championship Player of the Month award for February 2023 after scoring five goals.

+Oxford United

+On 16 January 2025, Bradshaw signed for fellow Championship club Oxford United for an undisclosed fee.